almazgimaev/sly-blog-multi-image-annotation-/README.md

 ## Step 3.
 Explore Multi-View Display and Easily Annotate Grouped Images

-After importing images by Import images groups app, you will see that images are grouped by tags and displayed on one screen.
+After importing images by "Import images groups" app, you will see that images are grouped on the screen by tag values.
 If you want to change the group settings, you can do it in the project settings or right in the Image Labeling Tool.

 ![](enable_groups.jpg)